YasmineBB/cycle-changes-tracker/README.md

 2. *Register*
 3. *Continue as Guest*

+#### Register

+The user has the option to register their details, which are then sent to a Google worksheet using gspread.
+The user is requested to enter a username and password.
+I have used the Werkzeug library to generate a password hash for the password the user enters.
+This hashes the password and stores it in a Google worksheet that contains user details.

+Once the user registers their details they receive a welcome message and confirmation that they are now logged in.
+They are then presented with options to proceed to log their symptoms, to view their dashboard or to log out.

+I wanted to make sure the user always has a choice in how to proceed at each stage so once they have registered, and logged in, they are still given the option to log out if they wish.

 #### Login

-Upon entering (1), the user is prompted to log in with the details used when they registered.
-Once logged in, the user is welcomed and provided an option to proceed to logging their symptoms, or to go to the menu.
-This menu is different to the main menu and gives the user three options:
+Upon selecting to log in, the user is prompted to log in with the details entered when they registered.
+Once logged in, the user is welcomed and provided with the option to proceed to logging their symptoms, go to the dashboard or log out.

-1. *About*
-2. *Log Symptoms*
-3. *Exit*

-I wanted to make sure the user always has a choice in how to proceed at each stage so once they have logged in, they are still given the option to exit if they wish.

-#### Register
+The username and password entered are checked against the Google worksheet and an error message is presented if they can't be validated.

+PIC

 #### Continue as Guest